Earthblood/Toe/app/README.md

 TOE is a one or two player tic tac toe game for Android featuring multiple skill levels when playing in one player mode.

-TOE was designed using the following frameworks and concepts:
+TOE was designed using the following frameworks and patterns:

 *Frameworks:*